cephard/NovaMed-Solutions/README.md

 ---
 ## Key Insights
 Insights and recommendations are provided on the following key areas:
 - ✅ **Top/Bottom Analysis:** This involves tracking overall sales metrics, including revenue, profit, and cost of goods sold (COGS).
 - ✅ **Month-over-Month Comparison:** An analysis comparing the performance of drugs in terms of revenue and profit with the previous month.
 - ✅ **Customer Analysis:** An assessment of how customer segments, such as age group, purchasing category, and gender, influence revenue, profit, and sales.
 - ✅ **Geographical Analysis:** An examination of the key revenue sources based on customers' geographical locations, including countries.

 📊 **Interactive Dashboard**
 👉 [Download NovaMed Solutions.pbix](https://github.com/cephard/NovaMed-Solutions/raw/main/NovaMed%20Solutions.pbix)

----

-<iframe title="NovaMed Solutions" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiZTJmZDFmMTItMDc4Ni00YTQxLWFhMTAtYzZlZDc2ZWQ3MTJkIiwidCI6ImZmMGYzZTNhLTNlNTMtNDU0Zi1iMmI1LTZjNjg3NTNiOGVlNCJ9" frameborder="0" allowFullScreen="true"></iframe>

 # Data Structure & Initial Checks